qwer946/clubsoccer/README.md

 [Click Here](https://createkclubz.herokuapp.com/clubs) to see the deployed of the app.

 # Future Enhancement
 I really want to add the when your club was founded and the capacity of your stadium and the location.
+I also want add more css more css to make it cleaner.